 Stir the slurry into the hot fat then stir in the broth.
 Bring to a boil.
 Once it starts boiling, the gravy should thicken up.

-Homemade Pan Gravy With Drippings is an easy from scratch gravy recipe made with pan drippings so you can make a delicious sauce for your roasted meat.
-Make it for Sunday Supper or for Thanksgiving and Christmas dinner.
+Learn how to make gravy from drippings so you can make an easy from scratch sauce for your roasted meat.
+Make it for Sunday Supper or for holiday dinners.

 Ingredients